digimori/KnitKnack/readme.md

 * Fixed broken images that were present after pushing up to Github as the image links were prefaced with a "/" which meant the site would be searching in the incorrect directory.

 * Removed height and width in the HTML of the iframes as it was interfering with the responsiveness when shrunk down.

+* Altered margins for 320x768 view prior to submission as they were going offscreen to the right.

 ### Other Validation changes:
 * Removed excess DIV tags that I had put in once they were pointed out by thge validator tool.